 - The deductible is the amount you pay out of pocket before your health insurance starts to cover costs.

-- A copay is a flat fee you pay upfront for doctor visits, prescriptions and other health care services.
+- A copay is a flat fee you pay upfront for doctor visits, prescriptions, and other health care services.

 - Coinsurance is the percentage you pay for covered health services after you’ve met your deductible.

-When shopping for a plan, keep in mind that the deductible is tied to the premium.
-As such, a low deductible plan may seem attractive, but understand that it generally comes with a higher premium—and vice versa.
 Consider keeping your deductible to no more than 5% of your gross annual income.
 When shopping for a plan, look closely to see when you’ll have a copay and how much it will cost for various services.

 4. Not Taking Advantage of Additional Benefits Offered

-Many medical carriers provide additional benefits for employees and their families.
-They can be very valuable to mental, physical, and emotional health and should be taken advantage of.
-These types of additional benefits could be wellness tracking apps, concierge medical services, healthy food choices, support for specific diseases (i.e diabetes), mental health services and tools, emotional well-being resources, disease management, and more.
-Be sure to take the time to learn about these additional benefits and where possible, take advantage of them better to improve your mental, physical and financial well-being.
+These types of additional benefits could be wellness tracking apps, concierge medical services, healthy food choices, support for specific diseases (i.e, diabetes), mental health services and tools, emotional well-being resources, disease management, and more.

 5. Selecting Insufficient Coverage

-When selecting a plan, check that the policy provides adequate coverage for your medical needs and other essentials.
-The right health insurance can take care of yourself and ensure financial security.
+When selecting a plan, ensure that the policy provides adequate health coverage for your medical needs and other essential expenses.
+The right health insurance can help you take care of yourself and ensure financial security.

 Summary